Ondo Assembly Rejects Aiyedatiwa’s Supplementary Budget, Summons Finance Commissioner

 Fidelis David in Akure

-The Ondo State House of Assembly has rejected the 2024 supplementary budget submitted by Governor Lucky Aiyedatiwa to the Assembly signaling a frosty relationship between the legislative and executive arms of governments.
+The Ondo State House of Assembly has rejected the 2024 supplementary budget submitted by Governor Lucky Aiyedatiwa to the Assembly, signaling a major snag between the legislative and executive arms of governments.

-This is just as the house summoned the Commissioner for Finance, Mrs Omowumi Isaac, to appear before it on October 17.
+This is just as the house summoned the Commissioner for Finance, Mrs. Omowumi Isaac, to appear before it on Thursday, October 17, 2024.

 Not satisfied by the attitude of the commissioner, the lawmakers said they would not pass the bill for a second reading until she appears before the Assembly.